Jordan travel guide

 Facilities: Facilities include banks and bureaux de change, duty-free shopping, bars and restaurants, and a medical centre.
 There are also VIP and business lounges.
 A tourist help desk is also available.
 Facilities for the disabled are good.

-Parking: Costs will vary depending on the parking lot, starting from JOD 1.75 for each hour or part thereof, rising to as much as JOD 26 for the first hour and JOD 39 per hour thereafter.
+Parking: Costs will vary depending on the parking lot, starting from JOD 13 for 60 minutes in the Drop-Off Area, or JOD 2 per hour or part thereof in the short-term lot.
 The best daily rate is in the long-term parking lot, which charges a total of JOD 11 for every 24-hour period and JOD 1 for every additional hour.

 July and August are the hottest and driest months of the year, especially in Amman and the Jordan Valley, and in the desert areas, with temperatures over 97°F (36°C).
 Spring and autumn are the most pleasant times to visit with clear, sunny days and moderate temperatures.
 The winter months from December to March can be very cold, particularly in Amman, with snow, rain and wind, but there is little rainfall in the desert regions and in Aqaba, which makes a pleasant wintertime resort.
 About 75 percent of the country can be described as having a desert climate with very little annual rainfall.